-At SSM Health’s Center for Endometriosis, the goal of surgery is the complete removal of all visible endometriosis.
+At the SLUCare Center for Endometriosis at SSM Health St. Mary's Hospital, the goal of surgery is the complete removal of all visible endometriosis.
 This approach has been shown to have the potential to eradicate the disease and prevent progression when performed by an experienced surgeon.
 Surgery to treat endometriosis is performed through a minimally invasive technique called laparoscopy, which leads to less postoperative pain, faster recovery and better cosmetic results.

 The following video explains what happens during surgical treatment of endometriosis: